Stefano Maderno

 Stefano Maderno (c.
-1576 - 17 September 1636) was one of the greatest Roman sculptors of the early 17th century.
+1576 - 17 September 1636) was an Italian Baroque sculptor active mostly in Rome.
+His first and most notable public commission, Saint Cecilia, displays the artistic transition between the Baroque and Mannerism.

 Biography

 Information about Maderno's life is scarce and often contradictory.
-He was long supposed to have been a brother of the contemporary architect Carlo Maderno, and therefore to having been born at Capolago, in what is now Ticino: his death certificate, however, gave his place of birth as Palestrina (Donati 1945) and he signed a bas-relief in the Cappella Paolina in Santa Maria Maggiore as a Roman: STEPHANVS MADERNVS ROMANVS F ("Stefano Maderno of Rome made [this]").
+He was long supposed to have been a brother of the contemporary architect Carlo Maderno, and therefore to having been born at Capolago, in what is now Ticino.
+His death certificate, however, gave his place of birth as Palestrina and he signed a bas-relief in the Cappella Paolina in Santa Maria Maggiore as a Roman: STEPHANVS MADERNVS ROMANVS F ("Stefano Maderno of Rome made [this]").

-Maderno began by copying the antique and made several highly esteemed models in bronze.
-He is best known for the seemingly unposed, naturalistic recumbent marble of Santa Cecilia in the Church of Santa Cecilia in Trastevere (1599–1600), which immediately established his reputation.
+Maderno began by copying statues of antiquity and made several highly esteemed models in bronze.
+He is best known for the seemingly unposed, naturalistic recumbent marble of Santa Cecilia in Santa Cecilia in Trastevere (1599–1600), which immediately established his reputation.

 Elected to the Accademia di San Luca in 1607, Maderno became the pre-eminent sculptor of his generation, on the cusp between Mannerism and Baroque, rivalled in his prime only by Camillo Mariani, though he was eclipsed in his later years by the rapidly rising star of Bernini.
 His patron, Count Gaspare Rivaldi, having sought to reward him by procuring for him a sinecure at the excise offices of the Gabelle di Ripetta, the sculptor dutifully devoted his time to his new duties and neglected his art.

 Saint Cecilia, Stefano Maderno's masterpiece, in the Church of Saint Cecilia, Rome.